krshubham/Teem-GSoC/Report.md

 After reading this answer, I came to know that there is some gap between how Teem and Trello API communicate and how Teem and SwellRT communicate, thus this is the major difference which stopped me from completing 100 percent of this part!

+#### Details about given problems and accomplishments:
++ We have two communication directions in our application:
+	+  Teem to Trello
+	+  Trello to Teem

++  Let's first see some more details about the Trello to Teem

 For more info on the technical side of this story follow these links:

 + [Teem-Trello-part-1](https://github.com/krshubham/Teem-GSoC/blob/master/teem_with_trello_1.md)